Platoniq/wilder-journal/_articles/en/justice-afrofuturism-participatory-research.md

 My colleague, Florence Okoye, and I co-wrote a paper on this topic.
 She works in service design, and we explored how public services can sometimes replicate racial inequalities.
 The article discusses how racially minoritized communities are perceived in the service design process.
 They're often seen as objects or stereotypes rather than people with agency.
 Afrofuturism can change these narratives and challenge how service users are seen by introducing their own words, knowledge, and experiences.
 This disrupts racialized stereotypes and unhelpful narratives, which is crucial when designing new services.

-{% quote { "author": "Dayo Esegou" } %}If you start with a biased view, you limit the possibilities for effective service design.{% endquote %}
+{% quote { "author": "Dayo Eseonu" } %}If you start with a biased view, you limit the possibilities for effective service design.{% endquote %}

 For example, I was working with a group of employment support service providers creating a persona of a racially minoritized person.
 They relied on societal stereotypes, depicting an 18-year-old Pakistani young person with no aspirations.
 This limited their ability to design a service that dealt with one of the root causes of unemployment for racially minoritized people, racism.
 If you start with a biased view, you limit the possibilities for effective service design.